jacobjoaquin/protoblock/app/README.md

 ![Switches](./assets/switch.jpg)

-The completed share is used as the basis for a material.
+The completed shader is used as the basis for a material.
 This material is applied to the room, and satellite objects roaming the space.

 ---